Free: Assessment Does your website build trust with buyers and bring in revenue?

 Google doesn’t say how many external or internal links to include, but as a rule of thumb, base this on the length of your content.
 The most important thing is to make sure all your internal links are relevant.

-There’s no hard limit to how many you should include, but if you link to a lot of non-relevant content, it distracts the reader and confuses search engines.
 We recommend using several internal links for clarity purposes toward the beginning of the article when you’re introducing new concepts to your readers, but your ultimate goal when creating links in your content should be to focus on the user.

 6. Provide a user-friendly design (on desktop and mobile)

-Google wants users to easily find what they’re looking for when they land on a page, no matter what device they’re on.
 Aim to make it as easy as possible for someone on their phone to use your site — and just as easy on a computer web browser.

 Is it easy to navigate your site?
 Is it easy to scroll and click links?
 Does your long-form content provide a table of contents or an easy way to jump around?
 Sometimes when you build a website for your desktop users only, you don’t get a chance to see how it looks on a phone.

-Thankfully, content management systems like HubSpot and WordPress make it easy to ensure your site’s user experience is consistent and easy from the start, thanks to responsive design.
+Content management systems like HubSpot and WordPress make it easy to ensure your site’s user experience is consistent and easy from the start, thanks to responsive design.

 7. Optimize page speed